hitmantb/fo4vrmto/README.md

 ## **Installation**

+- (Optional) Clean install of Fallout 4 and Fallout 4 VR: https://www.youtube.com/watch?v=zwTJ3jImCiQ
 - (Mandatory!)
-Copy DLC from Fallout 4 To Fallout 4VR.
-In /data/ folder copy all 32 files that start with DLC
+Copy DLC from Fallout 4 To Fallout 4 VR.
+Copy all 32 files that start with DLC from Fallout 4 /data to Fallout 4 VR /data
-- (Optional) Clean install of Fallout 4: https://www.youtube.com/watch?v=zwTJ3jImCiQ
 - Download the zip file from Nexus, extract into .wabbajack file
-- Download and run Wabbajack program itself from https://www.wabbajack.org/ and choose the install from disk option, install to a root folder not shared by Fallout 4 VR, as MO2 needs full lock to the entire directory
+- Download and run Wabbajack program itself from https://www.wabbajack.org/ and choose the "Install From Disk" option, install to a root folder not shared by Fallout 4 VR, as MO2 needs full lock to the entire directory
 - Antivirus will occasionally flag Wabbajack files or even textures from Nexus, it is safe to ignore, please see Wabbajack Discord for this well known issue.
 You may need to whitelist the directory it installs to as well as the downloads
 - You do not EVER need to delete and install a Wabbajack list from scratch, it is a 100% file sync
 - Typical download errors are caused by Nexus server issues.
 Quit Wabbajack, restart, overwrite to resume and you won't lose any progress